Hey guys, Paul here

 That was the root of it.
 It was very pure, very simple.
-The guys would come over in the morning and we’d work on the drums all day, glue them up, and sand them.
+The guys would come over in the morning and we’d work on the drums all day.
+Rip, chop, glue, wait, sand, face, wait, sand, seal, wait, and seal again.
 We learned as we went, failing plenty, building drums on the patio of my little duplex in Ruston, Louisiana.

 We did that a lot, building furniture for the fun of it, until we ran out of things to build.
 That’s when I founded Index.

 It started in 2011 with a couple hundred bucks worth of material.
 I made seven cajons, and my friend Stephen Lynch helped me get them into the hands of artists.
 With that bit of money and almost a decade of work, I got here.